 Freedom Beach Entry Fee:

-The cost to get in is 200 baht per person, and this is an environmental fee; the gentlemen at the front told me to support the beach cleaning.
+The cost to get in is 200 baht per person.
+The gentlemen at the front told me this was an environmental fee to support the beach cleaning.

 Is Freedom Beach Family Friendly?